 The use of tobacco products is prohibited on youth crews.

 Can I contact my friends and family in the field?

-Cell phones are allowed, however service can be spotty or non-existent in many of the areas in which we work, so plan accordingly.
+Cell phones are allowed, and may be used outside of work hours, however service can be spotty or non-existent in many of the areas in which we work, so plan accordingly.
 Let your loved ones know that you may be out of touch during remote projects.

 What if there is an emergency in the field?

 All of your crew leaders will be equipped with a Garmin InReach device that allows them to check in daily via text message and contact help if needed.
 We have an On-Call system where a staff member is available by phone 24 hours a day.
 If you are injured in the field you may be covered by our workers compensation, and your crew leaders will have the appropriate forms to file a claim.
 If your friends or family have an emergency and need to reach you, they can contact program staff during business hours and we will get in contact with your crew leaders as soon as possible.
 Staff emails can be found on our website: Staff | Appalachian Conservation Corps (appalachiancc.org) Staff phone numbers will be distributed on your first day.

 Mail can be sent to the office and picked up when you are back in town (See the 'CONTACT' tab for more information).
 Make sure that anything sent to the office has your name written clearly on it.
 The office address should not be listed as your personal permanent place of residence for any purpose, including driver’s licenses, resident applications, etc. Do not fill out an official USPS change of address form to have your mail forwarded to us.
 Once the session is over, your mail will be returned to the sender.